netascode/terraform-aci-nac-aci/docs/terraform/overview.md

 Cisco NAE/NDI offers a feature called *Pre-Change Validation* which allows assessing the impact of a planned change before applying it to the infrastructure.

-A Python [script](https://wwwin-github.cisco.com/netascode/terraform-aac/blob/master/.ci/nae-pcv.py) pushed the rendered JSON configuration of a planned change to NAE and waits until the Pre-Change Validation has been completed.
+A Python [script](https://wwwin-github.cisco.com/netascode/terraform-aac/blob/master/.ci/nae-pcv.py) pushes the rendered JSON configuration of a planned change to NAE and waits until the Pre-Change Validation has been completed.
 The JSON configuration is rendered from the *Terraform Plan* output.

 ```shell
 $ export NAE_HOSTNAME_IP="10.1.1.101"